History & Culture

 “Playmogreek” the recent creation of Petros Kaminiotis, a 21-year-old Greek with plenty of imagination and patience, are little Playmobil figurines dressed up in traditional Greek costumes from all over the country.
 Each handmade toy takes him at least five days to make, as Petros instead of using any machinery he uses materials such as paper, napkins, coloured pencils, markers and glue.

 Crafted with incredible detail and love, there are miniatures of “Karagounes”, “Vlaches”, “Sarakatsanes” and islanders wearing their traditional colourful costumes.
 Kaminiotis also created a doll called “Queen Amalia”, which features a long “silk” gown inspired by the first queen of the modern Greek State, wife of the Bavarian King Othon.
-The historically-accurate dolls charm and
+The historically-accurate dolls charm and delight people of all ages.

 Who is Petros Kaminiotis?